Khalil Mack: College career

-After redshirting as a freshman in 2009, Mack broke into the starting lineup and was one of the most productive defenders in the MAC.
+After redshirting as a freshman in 2009, Mack broke into the starting lineup and was one of the most productive defenders in the Mid-American Conference (MAC).
 He totaled 68 tackles, including 14 1/2 for loss, 4 1/2 sacks, 10 pass breakups, eight quarterback hurries, and two forced fumbles.
 Mack earned third-team all-conference honors.
 He chose to wear the uniform number 46 as a motivational reminder that his true potential was not being recognized – 46 was the overall rating assigned to him (out of a maximum of 99) in EA Sports' college football video game, NCAA Football 11.

 Mack continued where he left off in 2010, with a dominant sophomore season.
 Mack led the team in sacks, tackles for loss, and forced fumbles, on the way to being named first-team All-MAC.
 He recorded 64 total tackles, including 20 1/2 for loss (third best in the nation), 5 1/2 sacks, one interception, two pass breakups, thirteen quarterback hurries, and five forced fumbles.
 Despite being suspended for the first game of the season following an altercation with teammate wide receiver Fred Lee, Mack set career highs in tackles (94), tackles for loss (21 – fourth in the nation), and sacks (8).
 He also recorded two pass breakups, four quarterback hurries, and four forced fumbles.
-He earned first-team all-conference honors for the second consecutive season.
+Mack earned first-team all-conference honors for the second consecutive season.

-Starting all 13 games, Mack recorded 100 tackles including 19 tackles for loss, 10.5 sacks, three interceptions, one which he returned for a touchdown, and forced five fumbles.
-He won the CFPA Linebacker Trophy for the 2013 season, and he was named the 2013 MAC Defensive Player of the Year, becoming the first Bull to win the award in Buffalo's history within the MAC (1999–present).
-He was also named a second-team All-American by the Associated Press.
+Starting all 13 games, Mack recorded 100 tackles including 19 tackles for loss, 10.5 sacks, three interceptions, one of which he returned for a touchdown, and forced five fumbles.
+Mack won the CFPA Linebacker Trophy for the 2013 season, and was named the 2013 MAC Defensive Player of the Year, becoming the first Bull to win the award in Buffalo's history within the MAC (1999–present).
+He was also named a second-team All-American by the Associated Press (AP).
 Mack finished tied for first for the NCAA in career tackles for loss with 75 and set a new record for forced fumbles with 16.
 Buffalo's independent student newspaper, The Spectrum, also ranked Mack as the best Buffalo football player in the Division I history of the program.
+Mack was elected to the University at Buffalo Athletics Hall of Fame as part of the class of 2024.